Skip to content

 The Greater Hobart Bushfire Exposure Index (the Index) serves as a mitigation tool, designed to enable enhanced understanding and planning in relation to bushfire risks.
 It is grounded in methodologies that have been reviewed and validated by subject matter experts specialising in natural hazard risk research, bushfire analysis, and forestry.
 The application of advanced processing methods has yielded results aligned with established bushfire exposure analyses from academic and scientific literature.

-Users should be aware that the Index does not delve into the intricate physical properties of buildings, such as roofing materials, deck constructions, and other structural elements.
+Users should be aware that the Index does not delve into the physical properties of buildings, such as roofing materials, deck constructions, and other structural elements.
 Hazard impacts in surrounding parcels may induce indirect losses in others, regardless of an individual parcel's exposure profile as portrayed by the Index.

 By accessing and utilising the Index, users affirm their understanding and acceptance of these inherent limitations and agree to use this tool responsibly.